engineer-man/piston/readme.md

 POST https://emkc.org/api/v2/piston/execute
 ```

 > Important Note: The Piston API is no longer freely available to the public (as of Feb 15, 2026).
 To obain authorization, please reach out to EngineerMan on [Discord](https://discord.gg/engineerman).
-Authorization is only granted for non-commercial use (no paid products), low volume, and particular those in the educational, tinkering, or competitive code space.
+Authorization is only granted for non-commercial use (no paid products), low volume, and particular those in the educational space.
+Keys **are not** granted for individual projects, portfolio projects, university assignments, conceptual projects, vibe-coded ai slop projects, or projects that generally don't benefit anyone.
+I reserve complete discretion on key issuance.
+If a key is not issued, you are more than welcome to run your own instance of Piston, as it is open source, after all.

 <br>